Serving Clients Throughout Georgia, Nationwide And Abroad

 - Misleading or predatory lending practices

-Our firm has successfully handled trust and estate litigation matters as well as lawsuits against major banks and other fiduciaries.
+We have successfully handled trust and estate litigation matters as well as lawsuits against major banks and other fiduciaries.
 Our experienced trial lawyers are adept at resolving disputes through negotiation and settlement but are always prepared for litigation when necessary.

 To obtain top-tier legal representation, contact us online or by telephone at 770-390-9200 to set up a consultation.
 One of our attorneys can assess the alleged breach of fiduciary duty and lay out an array of options for moving forward.